SteffanSingh/BookAlchemy/README.md

 4. Use the search bar to find books.
 5. Sort books using the dropdown menu.

-### Deployment :
+## Deployment

-Book library application is currently deployed on Pythonanywherere. you can access the live version of the application at [http://steffan.pythonanywhere.com/](http://steffan.pythonanywhere.com/).
+The Book Library application is currently deployed on PythonAnywhere.
+You can access the live version of the application at [http://steffan.pythonanywhere.com/](http://steffan.pythonanywhere.com/).

 ## API Endpoints